 Do I need to get research ethics approval?

-Research activities requiring Research Ethics Board (REB) approval include:
+Research activities requiring Georgian College Research Ethics Board (GCREB) approval include:

 In which situations is research ethics approval NOT required?

-Research activities exempt from Research Ethics Board (REB) approval include:
+Research activities exempt from Georgian College Research Ethics Board (GCREB) approval include:

 - Quality assurance and quality improvement studies, program evaluation activities, and performance reviews, or testing within normal educational requirements when used exclusively for assessment, management or improvement purposes, including: